sgost/contentconcepts-data/services/content_writing/index.md

         offering secure services without any glitches so far
     - id: 3
       question: "What is the academic editing process? "
-      answer: Please refer to the section "How Copywriting works?"
+      answer: Please refer to the section "How Content Writing works?"
     - id: 4
       question: How do I know which level of editing is right for my manuscript?
       answer: We offer three levels of editing - Proofreading & Copy Editing,